-Certain new clients are billed an Adviser Fee, subject to any applicable minimum, which is calculated based on a flat percentage Fee Schedule.
+Certain new clients are billed an Adviser Fee, subject to any applicable minimum, which is calculated based on a flat percentage Fee Schedule or a declining marginal percentage Fee Schedule.
 The particular percentages in such Fee Schedules may range from 0.25% to 1.5% of the total Assets Under Management (and, if applicable, Assets Under Advisement).